Code-Institute-Submissions/Milestone-Project-108/README.md

 #### Image Validation
 -   I went through each page to ensure all images displayed correctly.
--   I went through HTML code on each file to ensure all Alt Text had been applied correctly to each image url.
+-   I went through HTML code on each file to ensure all Alt Text had been applied correctly to each image url to validate accessibility requirements.

 #### User Story Testing Validation